ns8inc/ns8-magento-module/scripts/TESTBOX_README.md

 ## Usage

-- clone `ns8-magento-platform` repo
+- clone `protect-integration-magento` repo
-- rsync `ns8-magento-platform/scripts/testbox` to your lightsail instance
+- rsync `protect-integration-magento/scripts/testbox` to your lightsail instance
 - ssh to your lightsail instance and run `chmod +x testbox`
 - Run `init` to setup your Linux dependencies
 - Run `configure` to authenticate and initialize your aws, ngrok, npm login, and magento developer information